wenext-limited/pr-agent/docs/docs/tools/improve.md

        │       └── best_practices.md
        └── ...                           # More repositories
    ```

+???+ tip "Tip: Groups and files"
+    - Each folder (including the global folder) can contain a single `best_practices.md` file
+    - Organize repository best practices by creating subfolders within the `groups` folder.
+Group them by purpose, programming languages, or other categories

 3\.
 Define the metadata file `metadata.yaml` that maps your repositories to their relevant best practices paths, for example: